-- pre-application or consultation inspections - inspections performed to confirm the accuracy of a report; and - inspections of sites found to be in compliance
+pre-application or consultation inspections;

+- inspections performed to confirm the accuracy of a report; and - inspections of sites found to be in compliance.

-If CEDS is used as the sole inspection documentation, inspection notes should be included in the CEDS record with sufficient detail to document what areas and aspects of the site were evaluated.
+If CEDS is used as the sole inspection documentation, inspection notes should be included in the CEDS record with sufficient detail to document what areas and aspects of the site were evaluated with reference to the photo log provided.
 A separate photo log saved in ECM is recommended for all inspections.
 Each region will have procedures for saving inspection documentation so that it is maintained in a manner that can be easily located and disseminated during a FOIA request.
 If CEDS data is not routinely captured and provided in response to FOIA requests, a screenshot of the CEDS Inspection record should be saved in ECM.